Detail shots???

 Things to bring:

-In a few words, anything that is important to you or your spouse!
+In a few words, anything that is important to you or your spouse could be the key to a timeless detail shot.
 Sentimental items like grandpa's watch, Mom's handkerchief, or as seen in the center photo, the fortune you've been carrying in your wallet for years as you search for the partner that will fulfill the fortune!
+Don't forget:

 • Both sets of rings